Associate Members Programme

 The NIHR Associate PI scheme is usually linked to particular studies, is dependent on the fit between the study and the practitioner and lasts for six months, so these two schemes offer a different type of opportunity.
 However, it may be that finding a place on the PI scheme could be one objective within the mentoring plan if that would meet the needs of the CTR Associate.

-How will you ensure that there is geographical parity, so that Swansea or Bangor associate members are made aware of opportunities/links/trials units locally?
+How will you ensure that there is geographical parity so that Swansea or Bangor associate members are made aware of opportunities/links/trial units locally?

-The three aspects of Treialon Cymru will all be working closely with the other CTUs in Wales so we would definitely aim to link Associate Members up with any opportunities available to them in Wales.
+We aim to link Associate Members with any opportunities available to them in Wales.

 What will be expected of the Associates?

 We hope that the Associates will act as champions within their service for the CTR and the CTUs within Wales, spreading the word about the work that they do.
-In terms of what you would need to do as an Associate, it will include getting sign off from your line manager, meet regularly with your mentor, maintain a log of activity and provide feedback to the Centre on your experience as part of our continuous improvement.
+In terms of what you would need to do as an Associate, it will include getting sign-off from your line manager, meeting regularly with your mentor, maintaining a log of activity and providing feedback to the Centre on your experience as part of our continuous improvement.

-Any way to give an indication of likely time commitment (min/max) and what determines duration?
+Any way to indicate likely time commitment (min/max) and what determines duration?

-We envisage a minimum of the equivalent of half a day per month to ensure the Associate can get something from the experience.
-While we don't prescribe a maximum, Associates will be expected to discuss realistic commitments from the Centre and with their own line manager.
+We ask for the equivalent of minimum of the equivalent of half a day per month to ensure the Associate can get something from the experience.
+While we don't prescribe a maximum, Associates will be expected to discuss realistic commitments from the Centre and with their line manager.
 The duration of membership will be decided as part of the mentoring plan drawn up between the mentor and mentee.
-It will be based on the needs the mentee has identified and the ability of CTR to provide the opportunities to meet those needs and likely timeframe to achieve this.
+It will be based on the needs the mentee has identified the ability of CTR to provide the opportunities to meet those needs and the likely timeframe to achieve this.

 Any contact point for people to ask questions/discuss eligibility directly?

-Sue Channon (channons2@cardiff.ac.uk) is the academic lead for the scheme and she is happy to talk through any questions about the scheme with potential applicants
+Elinor Coleman (JohnE1@cardiff.ac.uk) is the academic lead for the scheme and she is happy to talk through any questions about the scheme with potential applicants.

 How will this fit within the developments of the Faculty as there seems some common ground to develop/avoid repetition with?

-A: We will be working closely with the Faculty as we hope there will be opportunities for synergy between the two programmes
+We are working closely with the Faculty and we hope there will be opportunities for synergy between the two programmes.

 Exemplars for prospective applicants

-1. Someone in a researcher/practitioner/policy focussed role with no experience of a Clinical Trials unit:
+- Someone in a researcher/practitioner/policy-focused role with no experience in a Clinical Trials unit:

-They have an interest in how applied health and social care research affects their work (maybe in providing information, or potentially as a “next step” for their work) and they would like to learn more: They may have heard about CTUs, but have no knowledge of trials or the work of a CTU.
+They have an interest in how applied health and social care research affects their work (maybe in providing information, or potentially as a “next step” for their work) and they would like to learn more: They may have heard about CTUs, but do not know trials or the work of a CTU.

-2. A practitioner with some experience of research but wanting to understand how a trials unit could help them progress their work further
+- A practitioner with some experience in research but wanting to understand how a trials unit could help them progress their work further